matteoferla/rdkit_to_params/README.md

 (To install rdkit, `conda install -c conda-forge rdkit` or `apt-get`).

+## Website

+For a web app using this see [https://direvo.mutanalyst.com/params](https://direvo.mutanalyst.com/params).

 ## Legal thingamabob
 The author, Matteo Ferla, is not affiliated with either Rosetta or RDKit and the presence of the latter's name in the package's title is completely coincidental.